ComNets-Bremen/ops-on-the-bench/README.md

 Here are the worker side details.
 The code related to the worker is available in the `manager/utils` folder.

+- `worker.py` - implements the worker called through the REDIS queue which calls other functions (in `opsrun.py`)

 - `opsrun.py` - implements the functions that run simulations and process results

+- `worker_utils.py` - implements the some helper functions required by other functions

+- `dropboxops.py` - implements all operations related to uploading results to a DropBox account

 - `Docker` - spec to create the OPS based Docker image

 - `stat-list.txt` - contains the details of each stat used in the results processing

+- `net-list.txt` - contains the details of all the network names possible to be simulated which are required when extracting results using the `scavetool`

 - `queue-sim.py` and `omnetpp.ini` are to run test simulations without the Django front-end